 $ ./bin/spark-shell scala>

-Spark shell is an interactive shell to learn how to make the most out of Apache Spark.
-This is a Spark application writted in Scala to offer a command-line environment with auto-completion (under
+Spark shell is an interactive environment where you can learn how to make the most out of Apache Spark quickly and conveniently.

 TAB key) where you can run ad-hoc queries and get familiar with the features of Spark (that help you in developing your own standalone Spark applications).
 It is a very convenient tool to explore the many things available in Spark with immediate feedback.
 It is one of the many reasons why Spark is so helpful for tasks to process datasets of any size.